 How many deadly car crashes happen every year?
 According to the Insurance Institute for Highway Safety (IIHS), there were more than 32,000 fatal accidents across the country in 2015, and more than 35,000 fatalities.
 In Illinois, the rate of fatal collisions (7.8 per 100,000) is actually lower than the national average (10.9 deaths per 100,000), yet many of those deaths are preventable.

 What are some of the most common causes of car crashes in Cicero?
 The National Highway Traffic Safety Administration (NHTSA) published a crash causation report that lists the following common causes of traffic collisions in Illinois and throughout the country:

 If you or someone you love recently suffered serious injuries in an auto accident, it is important to learn more about filing a claim for financial compensation.
 Under Illinois law, you must file your claim within two years from the date of the accident, or else you may lose your right to obtain compensation through a personal injury lawsuit.
 An aggressive Cicero car accident attorney can analyze your case and speak with you about moving forward with a personal injury claim.
-Contact Arami Law Office for more information about our services.
+Contact Arami Law for more information about our services.